nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part3.rst

 below shows how to store events in PostgreSQL that have been compressed and encrypted.

-We can use the library's :ref:`PostgresSQL persistence module <postgres-environment>` to store events in a PostgresSQL database.
+We can use the library's :ref:`PostgreSQL persistence module <postgres-environment>` to store events in a PostgreSQL database.
 This persistence module uses `Psycopg v3 <https://www.psycopg.org>`_, along with its connection pool package, and either its C optimization package, or its pre-built binary package.